Per interface counters

 We have two Grafana / InfluxDB dashboards to see traffic for all interfaces

-To calculate incoming and outgoing direction we use following logic.
+To calculate the incoming and outgoing direction, we use the following logic:

-We will count these bytes as outgoing for input_interface A and we will count them as incoming for output_interface interface B.
+We will count these bytes as outgoing for input_interface A, and we will count them as incoming for output_interface B.

-Netflow or IPFIX family of protocols may include packet or flow direction provided explicitly. sFlow protocol has no ways to report flow / packet direction.
-Even if you have this information in your telemetry stream we do not use it for this purpose.
+Netflow or IPFIX family of protocols may include packet or flow direction provided explicitly. sFlow protocol has no way to report flow / packet direction.
+Even if you have this information in your telemetry stream, we do not use it for this purpose.